alexhowell2a/alexhowell2a.github.io/_pages/about.md

 Other:

-- Open-source launcher for Unreal Engine (Windows, possible Mac, on hold until 2022)
+- Open-source launcher for Unreal Engine (Windows, possible Mac, on hold until 2022, uses Scalenium design system)
-- One major mod for Minecraft (Unannounced, TBA, TBD, 2018-current)
+- One major mod for Minecraft (Unannounced, TBA, TBD, 2018-current, Java and Bedrock supported)
-- One major mod for Prison Architect (Unannounced, TBA, TBD, 2019-current)
+- One major mod for Prison Architect (Unannounced, TBA, TBD, 2019-current, pre-Paradox version supported)

 Cancelled/ Ceased development/ Abandoned/ On Hold:

 - Project C.U.B.E.
-(2020-mid2021, cancelled, 2.5D, Puzzle, Steam, Android)
+(2020-mid2021, Unreal Engine 4, cancelled, 2.5D, Puzzle, Steam, Android)
-- Frosted Planet (2021-supposed 2022, cancelled, FPS, Semi Open-World, Puzzle, Adventure, Multiplatform PC, PlayStation, XBOX)
+- Frosted Planet (2021-supposed 2022, Unreal Engine 5, cancelled, FPS, Semi Open-World, Puzzle, Adventure, Multiplatform PC, PlayStation, XBOX)
-- JumpGame (2019 (or 2018?), abandoned / ceased development, Third person, Semi open-world, Windows)
+- JumpGame (2019 (or 2018?), Unreal Engine 4, abandoned / ceased development, Third person, Semi open-world, Windows)
 - Two mods for Portal 2 - GRAV0RTAL (Source edition) and Portal Stories - New Age
 - One mod for Minecraft (no name)
 - One mod for Scrap Mechanic - Scrap Mechanic Enhanced (not worth the effort, had multiple projects to work on which lead to the cancellation of most of them, could reattempt to do it some day.
 Do NOT steal my idea, get your own, or think with your brain.
 Calling it now, it's an On Hold project.)
-- One mod for Minecraft: Bedrock Edition (shader, no name, cancelled)
+- One mod for Minecraft: Bedrock Edition (shader, no name, merged with One major mod for Minecraft)

 # Interests